gianriyanto/hf_api/README.md

 - E2E test with Postman.

-These are my achievement at the given timeframe.
-Several requirements remain incomplete, solution design has much room for improvement, and more comprehensive testing should be implemented.
+Listed are achievement at the given timeframe.
+Several requirements remain incomplete, solution design has a lot of room for improvement, and more comprehensive testing should be implemented.

 To Be Done: